Edit Content

 Small Changes Can Make A Difference When It Comes To OAB

-Urinary incontinence, a common condition that can be frustrating and embarrassing, doesn’t have to control your life.
+Urge incontinence, a common condition that stems from urinary urgency or overactive bladder, can be frustrating and embarrassing, doesn’t have to control your life.
 By making specific behavioral changes, you can effectively manage and treat this condition.
 In this article, we will explore in-depth the empowering behavioral changes that can help you address urinary incontinence symptoms and regain control over your bladder.
 The best part?
 Many of these changes can be done right from the comfort of your own home.

 Bladder Training: Take Charge of Your Bladder